 If you are seeking Physical Therapy funding for low-income scenarios, please contact the AHS Rehabilitation Advice Line (RAL):

 Innovation Physical Therapy clinics direct bill most extended health benefit plans.

 Absolutely!
-We focus on providing one-on-one treatments with our patients.
-In addition to time spent directly with your physiotherapist, you may also interact with physiotherapy assistants as they assist with modality set-ups, take-downs and exercise supervision.
+We focus on providing one-on-one treatments to our patients.
+In addition to time spent directly with your physiotherapist, you may interact with physiotherapy assistants as they assist with modality set-ups, take-downs and exercise supervision.

-At Innovation Physical Therapy, our first step in managing your injury is to accurately perform a detailed assessment to determine what we need to focus on.
-Following the assessment, our Physical Therapists will provide you with a balanced orthopedic Physical Therapy treatment plan, including manual therapy, therapeutic exercises, thermal modalities, electrical modalities, and acupuncture.
+At Innovation Physical Therapy, our first step in managing your injury is accurately performing a detailed assessment to determine what we need to focus on.
+Following the assessment, our Physical Therapists will provide a balanced orthopedic Physical Therapy treatment plan, including manual therapy, therapeutic exercises, thermal modalities, electrical modalities, and acupuncture.

 An assessment is needed to get to the root of your pain and movement-related problems.
 An assessment allows us to identify the cause of your symptoms, provide a diagnosis, establish goals for treatment and develop a treatment plan.

-This is a difficult question to answer without any context.
+This question is easier to answer with context.
 The number of treatments you’ll have to attend depends on many things, including the severity of your injury, other medical issues and goals for treatment.
-Following your initial assessment, your physiotherapist will be able to give you a timeframe for your recovery.
+Following your initial assessment, your physiotherapist can give you a timeframe for your recovery.

 You may feel sore following your initial assessment because your physiotherapist needs to identify what reproduces your pain to get to the root of your pain.
 But don’t worry; part of your initial assessment will include discussing ways to decrease and manage your pain post-assessment.